19hours/sg-statutes/Acts/Mental Capacity Act.md

 (l) for the payment of fees and costs within a specified time of the death of the person to whom the proceedings relate or the conclusion of the proceedings.

+[Act 27 of 2014 wef 01/01/2015]

-(3) Rules of Court may, instead of providing for any matter, refer to provision made or to be made about that matter by practice directions issued for the time being by the registrar of the Family Justice Courts.
+(3) The Family Justice Rules may, instead of providing for any matter, refer to provision made or to be made about that matter by practice directions issued for the time being by the registrar of the Family Justice Courts.

 [Act 27 of 2014 wef 01/10/2014]

+[Act 27 of 2014 wef 01/01/2015]

 [UK MCA 2005, ss.
 51, 56]

 ### Costs

-40\.—(1) Subject to the Rules of Court, the costs of and incidental to all proceedings in the court are in its discretion.
+40\.—(1) Subject to the Family Justice Rules, the costs of and incidental to all proceedings in the court are in its discretion.

+[Act 27 of 2014 wef 01/01/2015]

 (2) The court has full power to determine by whom and to what extent the costs are to be paid.